omarmaddouri/TL_BEE/README.md

 ```
 matlab simulate_mse_QDA.m
 ```
-**Note: For more details about the hyperparameter tuning and the experimental setup, please refer to the manuscript and the supplementary materials**
+**Note: For more details about the hyperparameter tuning and the experimental setup, please refer to the manuscript and the supplementary materials.**

 ## Cite